What is a Chiari malformation?

 Chiari malformations are categorised by the severity of the disorder and the parts of the brain that protrude into the spinal canal.
 There are three types.

-Type I: In this type of malformation, a headache is frequent and intense, and usually appears after a sneeze or a cough.
-Some symptoms of patients with type I malformations are the following:
+In this type of malformation, a headache is frequent and intense, and usually appears after a sneeze or a cough.
+Some symptoms of patients with type I malformations include the following:

-Type II: Those affected by Type II generally have more severe symptoms than Type I and usually present problems during childhood.
+Those affected by Type II generally have more severe symptoms than Type I and usually present problems during childhood.
 It can be quite serious during infancy and requires surgical treatment.
-Patients may experience the following symptoms:
+People may experience the following symptoms:

 To diagnose these problems, a specialist will perform a physical examination.
 Some tests to diagnose the problem are:

 These malformations appear when, for natural reasons, the part of the skull containing the cerebellum is too small or has some kind of deformity.
-Subsequently, it exerts pressure and pushes it, moving the lower part towards the spinal canal.
+Subsequently, it exerts pressure and pushes the brain, moving the lower part towards the spinal canal.

 In the case of type II malformations, these are usually associated with a form of spina bifida, known as myelomeningocele.